kimrenie/final-kimrenie/submission.md

 4. When running Docker commands there are many options you can use for example to run a container named cit384 with an ubuntu image the command is: `docker run --name cit384 ubuntu`.
 What do the following options do?
    1. --name: Names my container cit384
-   2. -d: Runs containers in detached mode.                                                         <!-- answer -->
+   2. -d: Runs containers in detached mode/in the background.                                       <!-- answer -->
    3. --rm: Automatically removes the container and its file system once we exit the container.     <!-- answer -->
-   4. -p: Allows us to specify a port                                                               <!-- answer -->
+   4. -p: Allows us to specify a port for hosting                                                   <!-- answer -->
    5. --add-host: Allows us to set a custom host to IP override.                                    <!-- answer -->
    6. -it: Creates an interactive terminal                                                          <!-- answer -->
-   7. -v: Allows us create a space (volume) seperate from the filesystem.
+   7. -v: Allows us create/bind a space (volume) seperate from the filesystem.
 Also allows us to accesses these volumes.   <!-- answer -->

 5. What is the difference between `-` and `--` in command line parameter?
-    *                                                   <!-- answer -->
+    *  '-' is used for single letter flags while '--' allows us to use the full name format.        <!-- answer -->

 6. In the following code block, provide the git instructions necessary to add a new file to the remote repository: git@github.com:org/project.git (You should presume that you don't have a copy of this repository on your local computer.)
    ```